olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-org.md

 # Managing Your Organization
-The **Organization** option enables NexPloit administrators to manage organization-level settings and policies, including the following:
+The **Organization** option enables Nexploit administrators to manage organization-level settings and policies, including the following:
 * [Displaying the Organization Dashboard](#Displaying-the-Organization-Dashboard)
 * [Configuring Two-factor Authentication Policy](#Configuring-Two-factor-Authentication-Policy)
 * [Defining the Hosts Authorized for Scanning](#Defining-the-Hosts-Authorized-for-Scanning)